daferdur/pxt-myHX711/README.md

 ## HOW TO MOUNT - EXAMPLE

-You can follow this example to make an implementation o a weighing machine.
+You can follow this example to make an implementation of a weighing machine.
 ![](gauge_mounting.jpg)

 ## License